 While it might seem simply rugged to live a life off the grid with nothing but hand tools, it just isn’t practical.
 Modern technology has given us power tools and we should use them to our advantage.
 Having them saves time and gets those projects done with ease.

-Here is a list of our five essential power tools for off-grid living:
+Five essential power tools for off-grid living:

 There are multiple brands of chainsaws that come highly recommended and will last you for many years.
 One of our favorites is Husqvarna.
-Because it is a combustion-driven tool, you will need to supply the fuel for it.
-That might also require the use of fuel stabilizers depending how long you’ll be storing the fuel.
+Because it is a combustion-driven tool, you will need to supply fuel for it.
+That might also require the use of fuel stabilizers depending on how long you’ll be storing the fuel.
 If you prefer, there are battery-operated chainsaws available, but you’ll need to be sure to keep the battery charged at all times.

 A cordless drill or driver is a key tool to keep around for drilling holes and driving screws.
 They are also invaluable for connecting pieces of material together.
 You’ll use it not only to drill your starter holes but even for the uncommon like adding some ventilation to your outhouse.